sarangrevindran/sarang-notes/notes/tokenomics.md

 ---

-title: "Design Engineering"
+title: "Tokenomics"

 date: "2026-07-20"

-excerpt: "Notes on the overlap between design and code."
+excerpt: "Tokens as new currency in the AI era."

 ---